SNOMED-Documents/snomed-editorial-guide/fluoroscopy-and-fluoroscopic-imaging.md

       * SYN: Angioplasty using fluoroscopic guidance with contrast
       * SYN: Fluoroscopic angioplasty with contrast

 Such procedures are subtypes of Fluoroscopy (procedure).
-See also [Imaging-guided procedure modeling guidance](https://confluence.ihtsdotools.org/display/WIPEG/Imaging-guided+procedures).
+See also [Imaging-guided procedure modeling](Imaging-guided-procedure-modeling_174691295.html).

 ## Fluoroscopic angiography with contrast